BenBamboozled/myFoodBook/README.md

 - If db.sqlite3 still tracked by git after gitignore entry update, `git update-index --skip-worktree db.sqlite3` in root directory to untrack (unstage if staged)

-## Profile add/remove friends

-- the profile add/remove/awaiting friends button is working for new users after sign up but does not seem to be working correct for existing users.

-## Deployment to Google CLoud
+## Deployment to Google Cloud

-- Everything is deployed from this git [https://myfoodbook-296719.uc.r.appspot.com/](https://myfoodbook-296719.uc.r.appspot.com/)
+- Everything is deployed from this git at [https://myfoodbook-296719.uc.r.appspot.com/](https://myfoodbook-296719.uc.r.appspot.com/)
-- the only thing not updated is the settings.py which included private information like password and database information.
-I can send the updated deployment settings.py to other team members but do not want to post sensitive info to github.
+- settings.py has boolean flag DEPLOY when set to true it uses the cloud database else it uses the sqlite development database.
+By default it will use dev database.
+- You will need two files that are not included in this repo because of sensitive info.
+You will need /etc/config.json and credentials.json please cointact me and I will give team member these files if needed.
+They will be included with the folder I turn in for the project.
 - Hosted on the Google Cloud Platform for security, performance, scalabilitly
 - Uses a cloud mysql database also provided by the Google Cloud Platform
 - Any bugs or fixes can be pulled here and I will update to the deployment platform.